nyanginator/bare/README.md

 ```
 $ ./bare.sh restore webdirectory 2018.07.15.0842
 ```
 Make sure the backup directory (i.e. `2018-07-15/webdirectory/2018.07.15.0842`) exists in the `BKUPDESTPATH` you set.
-You may also want to first delete all files and tables in the folders and databases you are restoring to, since any new files/tables will not be deleted by the script.
+The script *will* delete previously existing files, folders, and databases.
+Run the backup command first if you think you will need to restore them to their existing state later on.

 Cron
 ----